JsCommunity/promise-toolbox/README.md

 import { promisify, promisifyAll } from 'promise-utils'

+// Promisify a single function.
+//
-// Promisify a single function. const readFile = fs.readFile::promisify()
+// If possible, the function name is kept and the new length is set. const readFile = fs.readFile::promisify()

 // Or all functions (own or inherited) exposed on a object.